johnknoop/vscode-handlebars-preview/README.md

 > you can drag the `Handlebars Previews - Contexts` section to the `Secondary Side Bar` (`View` &gt; `Appearance`) to keep it in view and allow free usage of the primary side bar

+> By default, the `Contexts` sidebar-section filters all context-files starting with the same name as the currently edited handlebars filename.
+You can change this behaviour using the `handlebars-preview.context.filter` setting.

 # Features

 ✅ Image support\